n3wtt-ex/flownest/db/migrations/README.md

 - These migrations are designed to work with Supabase PostgreSQL database
 - The `007_fix_organization_creation_triggers.sql` migration specifically addresses timing issues that occurred during user creation when multiple triggers tried to access organization information before it was created
 - The `010_fix_ticket_messages_table.sql` migration addresses issues with the ticket_messages table where the organization_id column was missing and the trigger to automatically set it was missing
+- The `011_update_rls_policies_for_enterprise_users.sql` migration updates the Row Level Security policies to allow both developer and enterprise plan users to view and manage all tickets and messages

 ## Applying Migrations